 What to Bring to Campus

-- Consult our "what to bring" checklist [PDF] for a list of household goods and everyday items you might wish to bring to campus.
+- Household Goods: Consult our "what to bring" checklist [PDF] for a list of household goods and everyday items you might wish to bring to campus.

-- Microfridge/Mini-Fridge: Less than 2.0 amps at 120 volts AC/3.6 cubic feet.
+- Microfridge or Mini-Fridge: Less than 2.0 amps at 120 volts AC/3.6 cubic feet.
 If you're interested in leasing a fridge, visit refrigerator leasing.

 - Hot pots or George Foreman type grills